 The Shelf Life of Thanksgiving Leftovers

-The classic sandwich of leftovers the morning after the big feast isn't to be trifled with, but no need to rush to finish — or, worse, trash — any delicious leftovers.
-With a little effort and some helpful tips (below!), you can let your Thanksgiving dinner keep on giving.
+Of course, have your sandwich of leftovers the morning after the big feast.
+But there's no rush to finish — or, worse, trash — any delicious leftovers.
+With a little effort, you can make sure your Thanksgiving dinner keeps on giving.

 - The first step is to pack up the meal.
 Take the time to pack leftovers into small containers and resealable plastic bags; store in increments suitable for your kitchen needs — the smaller, the better for easier storage and convenience for use straight from the freezer.